felirami/neetme/RAILWAY_DEPLOYMENT.md

 # Railway Deployment Guide

-This guide will help you deploy NeetMeTree to Railway.
+This guide will help you deploy NEET.me to Railway.

 ## Prerequisites